twisted/towncrier/docs/cli.rst

 non-existent directory), a notice of "no significant changes" will be added to the news file.

-By default, the processed news fragments are removed using ``git``, which will also remove the fragments directory if now empty.
+By default, the processed news fragments are removed.
+For any fragments committed in your git repository, git rm will be used (which will also remove the fragments directory if now empty).

 .. option:: --draft